austingebauer/vagrant-k8s-cluster/README.md

 # vagrant-k8s-cluster

-Provision a 3 node Kubernetes cluster in VirtualBox or VMWare Fusion using Vagrant.
+Provisions a 3 node Kubernetes cluster in VirtualBox or VMWare Fusion using Vagrant.

 ## Prerequisites